Delta Rectified Flow Sampling for Text-to-Image Editing: Delta Rectified Flow Sampling (DRFS)

-\paragraph{DVRF energy function.} Using $x_t^{tgt}$ directly in the interpolation, however, may cause $x_t^{tgt}$ to deviate from the forward posterior of the target distribution.
-Since $x_0^{tgt}$ lies midway along the editing path from source to target, the interpolated $x_t^{tgt}$ might stray from the intended semantic trajectory.
+\paragraph{DRFS energy function.} Using $x_t^{\text{tgt}}$ directly in the interpolation, however, may cause $x_t^{\text{tgt}}$ to deviate from the forward posterior of the target distribution.
+Since $x_0^{\text{tgt}}$ lies midway along the editing path from source to target, the interpolated $x_t^{\text{tgt}}$ might stray from the intended semantic trajectory.
 This misalignment weakens the editing effect and hinders convergence toward the desired target distribution (see Fig.~\ref{fig:dessins}(b)).

-To address this, we introduce a simple linear compensation to correct $x_t^{tgt}$.
-Specifically, a modified target latent $ \hat{x}^{tgt}_t$ is defined as:
+To address this, we introduce a simple linear compensation to correct $x_t^{\text{tgt}}$.
+Specifically, a modified target latent $ \hat{x}^{\text{tgt}}_t$ is defined as:

-The offset term $c_t\,(x_0^{tgt}-x_0^{src})$, with $c_t\ge 0$, incrementally \textbf{aligns the sampling trajectory toward the target} distribution over time.
-The correction leads to a \textbf{more accurate target velocity} $v_\theta(\hat{x}_t^{tgt})$, mitigating the distortion caused by the misalignment between source and target paths (see Fig.~\ref{fig:dessins}(c)).
+The offset term $c_t\,(x_0^{\text{tgt}}-x_0^{\text{src}})$, with $c_t\ge 0$, incrementally \textbf{aligns the sampling trajectory toward the target} distribution over time.
+The correction leads to a \textbf{more accurate target velocity} $v_\theta(\hat{x}_t^{\text{tgt}})$, mitigating the distortion caused by the misalignment between source and target paths (see Fig.~\ref{fig:dessins}(c)).
+To summarize, it reduces model–data mismatch early in optimization.

-The energy function the DVRF is defined as follows:
+The DRFS energy function is defined as follows:

-By explicitly differentiating the source and target velocities, DVRF suppresses gradients in regions that should remain unchanged-such as backgrounds-effectively preserving them.
+By explicitly differentiating the source and target velocities, DRFS suppresses gradients in regions that should remain unchanged-such as backgrounds-effectively preserving them.
 We visualize how these gradients vanish in irrelevant areas in the Appendix.
 Furthermore, the introduction of the offset term enables a more accurate estimation of the target velocity.
-As a result, DVRF reduces over-smoothing \emph{and} improves editing performance.
+As a result, DRFS reduces over-smoothing \emph{and} improves editing performance.

-\paragraph{Approximated gradient.} The gradient of DVRF with respect to the parameters $\Theta$ is { }
+\paragraph{Approximated gradient.} The gradient of DRFS with respect to the parameters $\Theta$ is { }

 Following standard practice ~\citep{poole2023dreamfusion,yang2025texttoimage, patel2024steeringrectifiedflowmodels}, we approximate the network Jacobian term with the identity matrix to avoid the high computational cost of computing it explicitly.
-Additionally, we directly optimize the target latent, i.e., $\Theta = x_0^{tgt}$.
-These simplifications yield the following DVRF gradient:
+Additionally, we directly optimize the target latent, i.e., $\Theta = x_0^{\text{tgt}}$.
+These simplifications yield the following DRFS gradient: